 Apart from brand and design which are more of a personal preference, here are some of the features a good pair of cycling sunglasses should have.

-2. Is there a right way to wear a cycling sunglasses?
+4. Is there a right way to wear cycling sunglasses?

 Wear the sunglasses after you wear your helmet.
-The sunglasses should be over the helmet straps.
+They should be over the helmet straps.